BogaziciLinguisticsCircle/bounlingcircle.github.io/content/scol/23/index.md

 # Student Conference on Linguistics 2023 (SCOL'23)

-Welcome! [**Check out our program!**][prog] and fill out [this registration form](https://forms.gle/3ec8wf6hXzNmY1Bw9) until May 4!
+Welcome!
+All graduate and undergraduate students are welcome to send their (work-in-progress) submissions via [our EasyAbs page](http://linguistlist.org/easyabs/scol2023) no later than February 20, 2023.
+Check our [call for papers page][cfp] for more details!

-*The 5th annual SCOL (formerly known as BUSCTEL) will take place on May 5-6, 2023.
-All graduate and undergraduate students are welcome to send their (work-in-progress) submissions!*
+*The 5th annual SCOL (formerly known as BUSCTEL) will take place on May 5-6, 2023 at Boğaziçi University South Campus Demir Demirgil Hall.*

 Keynote Speakers